Bavarian Nordic Announces Major Shareholder Notification from Nordea Bank Abp

-“With reference to section 38 of the Danish Capital Markets Act and section 55, cf. 56 of the Danish Companies Act, please be advised that following registration of the capital increase announced on 30 March 2020 Nordea Bank Abp directly holds more than 5% shareholdings or voting rights in Bavarian Nordic A/S.”
+“With reference to section 38 of the Danish Capital Markets Act and section 55, cf. 56 of the Danish Companies Act, please be advised that as of today (2 April 2020), Nordea Bank Abp, both directly or indirectly, holds less than 5% of the shares or voting rights in Bavarian Nordic A/S.”

 About Bavarian Nordic